IFMlab/ChemFlow/docs/contributing.rst

 Ready to contribute?
 Here's how to set up `ChemFlow` for local development.

-1. Fork the `CHemFlow` repo on GitHub.
+1. Fork the `ChemFlow` repo on GitHub.
 2. Clone your fork locally::

     $ git clone git@github.com:IFMlab/ChemFlow.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv ddm
+    $ mkvirtualenv chemflow
     $ cd ChemFlow/
     $ python setup.py develop